Essential Oils Extraction Methods

 Most of the alcohol and solvent remaining in the oil are driven off during the last step.
 The final product is called an absolute.

-In this method, the plant parts to be extracted are placed in a pressurized container with Carbon Dioxide (CO2) The pressure is raised to around 74 bars (73 atm or 1000 psi) of pressure causing the carbon dioxide to liquify.
-In this state the essential oil is released from the plant parts mixing with the carbon dioxide.
-The pressure is then lowered back to normal; the carbon dioxide returns to a gas phase and is eliminated leaving the extracted oil.
-This method has the advantage over the solvent extraction in there is no chemical residue left behind.
+Plant parts to be extracted are placed in a pressurized container with Carbon Dioxide (CO2).
+The pressure is raised to around 74 bars (73 atm or 1000 psi) causing the carbon dioxide to liquefy.
+In this state, the essential oil is released from the plant parts mixing with the carbon dioxide.
+The pressure is then lowered back to normal and the carbon dioxide returns to a gas phase leaving the extracted oil.
+This method has the advantage over solvent extraction in that there is no chemical residue left behind.

-This is a method that is somewhat outdated, but similar to maceration in that it is an infusion of plant essence into an oil.
+Enfleurage is an old extraction method and similar to maceration.
+It is also in an infusion of plant essence into a a carrier oil.
 Actually, fat would be more accurate.
 Either vegetable or animal fat is spread onto a glass plate.
 Flower petals of the desired essential oil to be infused are placed into the fat and another glass plate is placed on top.

-This can be done with the fat cold or hot.
+Hot or cold fat can be used.
 The petals are left to infuse for 1 to 3 days or even a couple of weeks depending on the saturation of fragrance desired.
 The final product is called a pomade.
-Alcohol is used to strip the essence (aromatic volatiles) from the fat.
+Then alcohol is used to strip the essence (aromatic volatiles) from the fat.
 The alcohol evaporates leaving behind the essence.
-This liquid is called an absolute and is said to be more concentrated and closer to the aroma of the plant as more of the plant is used.
+This liquid is called an absolute.
+It is said to be more concentrated and closer to the aroma of the plant when more of the plant is used.
 Absolutes are used mostly in the perfume industry.